Diversity and Inclusion

 - Positive discrimination operates in favour of those who were formerly discriminated against.

 Harassment refers to inappropriate behaviour or comment which may cause offence, hurt or anxiety to an individual.
 It may relate to any personal characteristic of an individual.
-Harassment is a criminal offence, punishable by a fine of up to £5,000 and/or a prison sentence of up to six months.
+Harassment is a criminal offence, punishable by a fine and/or a prison sentence.

 Victimisation means treating an individual less favourably than others because that person has complained of discrimination, given evidence about such a complaint or raised a concern.